Discovery of disease-causing pathogens: 20th-century discoveries

-Giardia lamblia (1681-1975)
+Giardia lamblia (1681–1975)

 Giardiasis is a disease caused by infection with the protozoan Giardia lamblia.
 Infection with Giardia can produce diarrhea, gas, and abdominal pain in some people.
 If untreated, infection can be chronic.
-In children, chronic Giardia infection can cause stunting (stunted growth) and lowered intelligence, Infection with Giardia is now universally recognized as a disease, and treated by physicians with anti-protozoal drugs.
-Since 2002, Giardia cases must be reported to the Center for Disease Control, according to the CDC's Reportable Disease Spreadsheet.
-The United States National Institutes of Health Gastrointestinal Parasites Lab studies Giardia almost exclusively.
+In children, chronic Giardia infection can cause stunting (stunted growth) and lowered intelligence.
+Infection with Giardia is now universally recognized as a disease and treated by physicians with antiprotozoal drugs.
+Since 2002, Giardia cases must be reported to the United States Centers for Disease Control and Prevention (CDC), according to the CDC's Reportable Disease Spreadsheet.
+The U.S. National Institutes of Health Gastrointestinal Parasites Lab studies Giardia almost exclusively.

-However, Giardia experienced an extraordinarily long term of emergence, from its discovery in 1681, until the 1970s when it was fully accepted that infection with Giardia was a treatable cause of chronic diarrhea:
+However, Giardia experienced an extraordinarily long term of emergence, from its discovery in 1681 until the 1970s when it was fully accepted that infection with Giardia was a treatable cause of chronic diarrhea:

-Some of the first evidence in modern times of Giardia's pathogenicity came during World War II when soldiers were treated for malaria with the antiprotozoal Quinacrine, and their diarrhea disappeared, as did the Giardia from their stool samples.
+Some of the first evidence in modern times of Giardia's pathogenicity came during World War II when soldiers were treated for malaria with the antiprotozoal quinacrine, and their diarrhea disappeared, as did the Giardia from their stool samples.
 In 1954, Dr. R.C.
 Rendtorff performed experiments on prisoner volunteers, infecting them with Giardia.
 In the experiment, although some prisoners experienced changes in stool habits, he concluded that these could not be conclusively linked to Giardia infection, and also indicated that all prisoners experienced spontaneous clearance of Giardia.
-His experiments were described in the EPA Symposium on Waterborne Transmission of Giardiasis in 1979:
+His experiments were described at the EPA Symposium on Waterborne Transmission of Giardiasis in 1978:

-In 1954–55, an outbreak of Giardia infection occurred in Oregon (US), sickening 50,000 people.
-This was documented in a communication by Dr. Lyle Veazie, which wasn't published until 15 years later in the New England Journal of Medicine.
+In 1954–1955, an outbreak of Giardia infection occurred in Oregon (United States), sickening 50,000 people.
+This was documented in a communication by Dr. Lyle Veazie, which wasn't published until 15 years later in The New England Journal of Medicine.
 In the communication, Veazie notes that he was unable to find a publisher for his account of the epidemic.
-The communication was re-published in the EPA Symposium on Waterborne Transmission of Giardiasis in 1979, and that version included the following quote from the Director of the Oregon State Board of Health, suggesting that diarrhea from Giardia was still being attributed to other causes by health authorities in 1954:
+The communication was re-published in the Proceedings of the EPA Symposium on Waterborne Transmission of Giardiasis in 1979, and that version included the following quote from the Director of the Oregon State Board of Health, suggesting that diarrhea from Giardia was still being attributed to other causes by health authorities in 1954: